merlyescalona/ucsc-eeb-intro2comptools/week_01/README.md

 ***Add the yellow flag to the right corner of your laptop***

 Also called command line, this is an application:
-Mac: applications > utilities > Terminal.app
+Mac: Applications > Utilities > Terminal.app
 Ubuntu:

-You might want to add this applciation to your dock for rapid access
+You might want to add this application to your dock for rapid access.

 ***Change your flag to green if you are good to continue***